 A question we are asked a lot is which form of treatment is more effective between inpatient and outpatient.

-In order to answer this question, we will first add some background to both sets of treatment.
+To answer this question, we will first add some background to both sets of treatments.

 Inpatient rehab treatment